zueducator

 Piaget's Conservation

-Conservation means when something changes in shape or appearance it is still the same.
+Conservation means that when something changes in shape or appearance, it remains the same.

 Piaget theory on cognitive development